-Whether you are packing for a business trip or going on vacation, it pays to keep things simple.
-Especially when you are going to an inhospitable place like Wadi Rum desert, that is no other.
+Whether you are packing for a business trip or vacation, it pays to keep things simple.
+And when you are going to an inhospitable place like Wadi Rum desert, that is no other.
 But what do you need in the desert?

 Make sure these items are part of your packing list

 A hat or headscarf will protect you from the harsh sun.
 It will also protect you from wind and sand.
 And it can keep you warm during chilly nights.
-A baseball cap is not fit because it will leave your neck exposed to the sun.
-In our blog about Bedouin wear you can read about our headscarf (shemagh), our traditional male headwear.
-If you want, we can buy you a headscarf and we will teach you how tight it Bedouin style.
+A baseball cap is less suitable because it will leave your neck exposed to the sun.
+In our blog about Bedouin wear, you can read about our headscarf, our traditional male headwear.
+If you want, we can buy you a scarf, and we will teach you how tight it Bedouin style.

-It is best to protect as much of your skin as possible.
-From the harsh sun and the blowing sand.
+It is best to protect as much of your skin as possible from the harsh sun and the blowing sand.
 The best way to do that is by wearing loose, long-sleeved clothes.
 Clothes that are light-weight and light-colored are most suited.
 Skirts and dresses are impractical if you want to go camel riding.
 And since we also do things like scrambling, it might be better to save them for another day.
-Bring layers of clothes so you can easily adept yourself to the heat of the day and the cold of the night.
-By covering your shoulders, arms and legs you also respect our custom of dressing modestly.
+Bring layers of clothes so you can adapt your clothes to the heat of the day and the cold of the night works great.
+By covering your shoulders, arms, and legs, you also respect our custom of dressing modestly.

 Preventing your eyes from getting damaged by ultraviolet radiation is very important in the desert.
 The sun is harsh and almost always there.
 Sunglasses that are close to your face can also give some protection from blowing sand.

-The parts of your skin that still are exposed to the sun need to be protected.
-Bring sun crème or, if you get sunburn quickly, sunblock.
+The parts of your skin that are exposed to the sun need to be protected.
+Bring sunscreen or, if you get sunburn quickly, sunblock.

-The desert air is extremely dry.
-Bring salve to moisturise your skin and lips and prevent dehydration of your skin.
+The desert air is arid.
+Bring salve to moisturize your skin and lips and prevent dehydration of your skin.

-The most comfortable and suitable footwear in the desert are sandals, walking shoes, sneakers and trainers.
-Flip flops are fine too although they don’t come in handy during the evening and night.
+The most comfortable and suitable footwear in the desert are walking shoes, sneakers, and trainers.
+Sandals and flip flops come in handy during the evening and night.
 During the day, they are not fit, as the hot sand can burn your feet.
-In case you go hiking and scrambling add hiking shoes and walking socks to your packing list too.
+In case you go hiking and scrambling, add hiking shoes and walking socks to your packing list too.

-Bring a backpack to carry your daily essentials during your tour.
+Bring a backpack to carry your daily essentials during the tour.

 Wadi Rum desert is stunningly beautiful.
-It is very likely you will make much more pictures than you anticipated.
+You will likely make many more pictures than you anticipated.
 Bring enough memory cards and charged batteries for your camera.
-If you plan to make pictures with your smart phone consider taking an extra charged battery pack for your phone too.
+If you plan to take photos with your smartphone, consider taking an extra charged battery pack for your phone too.

-In case you stay overnight in the desert a torch or flashlight comes in very handy on moonless nights.
-Of course these days all smart phone have a light too.
-But do you really want to use your battery for this?
+In case you stay overnight in the desert, a torch or flashlight comes in very handy on moonless nights.
+Of course, these days, all smartphones have a light too.
+But do you want to use your battery for this?
 Or do you want to use it to capture the beauty of Wadi Rum?